|

 survivorship.
 Contrast with tenancy by the entirety and

+with joint tenancy.
 Term - The term of a home

 loan is the number of years the home loan is amortized